zackw/pinebook-pro-keyboard-updater/firmware/README.md

 Currently, not much is known about the touchpad IC (part no. HLK H2168).
 From the I2C captures, we know that its firmware is written (sans some header/checksum information at the end of tpfw.bin) to an EEPROM addressable at 0x1A on the I2C.
 The update protocol is trivial, and can be fully understood from the updater-step2.dsl capture.

+# Decompiling

+Some effort has been made to trace through the assembly calls in fw_ansi.a51, and outlined in src/main.c.
+Things like the matrix scan and i2c management have been identified.
+I don't completed understand which calls get added to the stack, so some return statements may be incorrect.